 The party took place on a late Saturday afternoon, which was good because weekends are crowded at the Getty Center especially during the summer.

 If you want to avoid crowds travel expert Rick Steves suggests going to museums closer to closing time, and he’s right.

 I arrived a little after 4 pm because it took me a while to park.
 There was a sign at the parking garage that said it was full.
 Cars were still going through so I stayed in line.
-It was a good thing I did because there were spaces available even though I had to drive around and around to the lowest level.
-After I parked, I got in line to ride the tram up to the complex.
+It was a good thing I did because there were spaces available even though I had to snake down to the lowest level.
+After I found a space, I got in line to ride the tram up to the galleries.

-The line was pretty crowded but luckily it moved fast.
-I love riding the tram because it gives you a striking view of the city below.
-However, I didn’t appreciate the “kid” who silently farted next to me.
+My only complaint was that I didn’t appreciate the “kid” who silently farted next to me.
 Two Japanese ladies across from me were also holding their nose, so it was a stinker.

-We ended up waiting almost 2 hours for them to get to the lobby before starting our scavenger hunt.
-Apparently, punctuality isn’t in everyone’s DNA.
-While I was waiting.
-I slipped into an exhibit of beautiful glass and decorative arts from the 1500s.
-Usually, glass bowls, goblets and plates don’t excite me, but this collection was exquisite.
-Each had intricate detail and some were Venetian glass.
+I decided to slip out into an exhibit of beautiful glass and decorative arts from the 1500s.
+Usually, glass bowls, goblets, and plates don’t excite me, but this collection was exquisite.
+Each was intricate in detail and some were Venetian glass.
 I was amazed that they survived intact after 500 + years.

 The Getty Trust, Collections and Complexes

 The Getty Center is the legacy of J.Paul Getty who founded the Getty Oil Company in 1949 and became insanely rich.
 When he died in 1976 his estimated wealth was approximately $6 billion, which would amount to about $30 billion today.
 Throughout his life, he was an ardent collector of art and antiquities.